Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Background, Related Work, and Motivation

-\subsection{Modelling manifold-supported data}
+\subsection{Modelling Manifold-Supported Data}

+\paragraph{Manifold structure} Commonly, the distribution $P^*$ of interest is supported on a submanifold $\cM$ embedded in the ambient space $\bbR^n$.
+For example, the manifold hypothesis states that real-world high-dimensional data tends to have low-dimensional submanifold structure \citep{bengio2013representation}.
+Elsewhere, data from engineering or the natural sciences can be manifold-supported due to smooth physical constraints \citep{mardia2007protein,boomsma2008generative,brehmer2020flows,cresswell2022caloman}.

-\paragraph{Manifold structure} As above, suppose $\{x_i\}$ is a set of samples drawn from probability measure $P^*$ whose support is $\mathcal{M} \subset \bbR^n$, an $m$-dimensional Riemannian submanifold of $n$-dimensional Euclidean space.
+We will seek to estimate a probability density on this manifold.
+Formally, suppose $\{x_i\}$ is a set of samples drawn from probability measure $P^*$ supported on $\mathcal{M}$, an $m$-dimensional Riemannian submanifold of $\bbR^n$.
 We focus on the case where $m < n$, so that $\cM$ is ``infinitely thin'' in $\bbR^n$, meaning $P^*$ does not admit a probability density with respect to the standard Lebesgue measure.
 However, we may assume it has a density $p^*(x)$ with respect to the Riemannian measure of $\cM$.
-We elaborate on this setup in Appendix \ref{app:formal}.
+We elaborate formally on this setting in Appendix \ref{app:formal}.

-Models for manifold-supported data have long been of interest in statistics, machine learning, and various applications \cite{diaconis2013sampling,mcinnes2018umap}.
-A common theme in machine learning has been to account for or attribute performance to underlying manifold structure in data \cite{bengio2013representation,ozakin2009submanifold,rifai2011manifold}.
-In particular, a number of past works have explored Monte Carlo methods on manifolds \cite{brubaker2012family,byrne2013geodesic,zappa2017monte}, which we put to use here.
-However, the problem of simultaneously learning a submanifold \textit{and} an underlying density has only become of interest in tandem with recent advances in deep generative modelling \cite{brehmer2020flows}.
+Models for manifold-supported data have long been of interest in statistics, machine learning, and various applications \citep{pless2009survey,diaconis2013sampling,mcinnes2018umap}.
+A common theme in machine learning has been to account for -- or attribute performance to -- underlying manifold structure in data \citep{ozakin2009submanifold,rifai2011manifold}.
+In particular, a number of past works have explored Monte Carlo methods on manifolds \citep{brubaker2012family,byrne2013geodesic,zappa2017monte}, which we put to use here.
+However, the problem of simultaneously learning a submanifold \textit{and} an underlying density has only become of interest in tandem with recent advances in deep generative modelling \citep{brehmer2020flows}.
 To our knowledge, all such models fall under the umbrella of \textit{pushforward models}.

 \paragraph{Density estimation with pushforward models} When manifold-supported, $P^*$ is most commonly modelled as the \textit{pushforward} of some latent distribution: